<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 A blessing because the money could be life changing for you and your family and a burden because it imposes a certain responsibility on you to use it wisely and not simply squander it.

-A good choice here would be a fee-only financial planner, who receives no commissions for steering you toward particular investments but charges you for their services, as a lawyer or accountant would.
+A good choice here would be a fee-only financial life manager, who receives no commissions for steering you toward particular investments but charges you for their services, as a lawyer or accountant would.

 That arrangement is intended to eliminate any conflicts of interest on the planner's part.

-A planner can also help you decide how to deal with any non-cash assets you've inherited.
+A financial life manager can also help you decide how to deal with any non-cash assets you've inherited.
 If you inherited securities, for example, you'll need to decide whether they're a good fit for your portfolio or whether you should sell them and buy something else.

 9. Selling a business